respoke/apollo/README.md

 You should be able to input your google auth credentials in `./config.js`, set `config.google.enable = true` and it will work.

 This does require creating a google project in their developer console.
-[This blog post](http://scotch.io/tutorials/javascript/easy-node-authentication-google) gives an overview of basic concepts for google oauth 2.0.
+[This blog post](http://scotch.io/tutorials/javascript/easy-node-authentication-google) gives an overview of basic concepts for Google OAuth 2.0.

 ### Custom message parsing plugins